Navigation

 This method is one of the most common tactics used to outbid the competition in a highly competitive market.

-You should only use an escalation clause when you can afford to escalate your offer far above the list price.
+It would be best to use an escalation clause only when you can afford to escalate your offer.
 The pros of an escalation clause are that they immediately put your bid at the top of the list.
-The cons are that they can be manipulated by the listing agent and cause you to pay much more than your initial contract price.
+The cons are that the listing agent can manipulate them.
+An escalation clause can cause you to pay more than your initial offer price.

-If a seller’s agent receives an escalation clause, they can solicit the other buyers to keep pushing the price up.
-Once they have maxed out the price, you’re stuck paying a specific dollar amount over that price.
+If a seller's agent receives an escalation clause, they can solicit the other buyers to keep increasing prices.
+Once they have maxed out the purchase price, you're stuck paying a specific dollar amount over that price.

-Escalation clauses became popular in 2018 and have since become the norm in many real estate markets near the average to lower price ranges.
-However, they can be a legal nightmare to navigate if they are not appropriately structured.
-Make sure that your Realtor has a good grasp of this concept before using this aggressive method.
+Escalation clauses became standard in 2018 and have since become the norm in many real estate markets.
+However, they can be a legal nightmare if improperly structured.
+Ensure your real estate broker understands this concept well before using this aggressive method.

 2. Offer A Leaseback

 A leaseback allows the seller to lease the property from the buyer after closing.
-Since some deals fall through before closing, it can be risky to move out of a primary residence before the transaction has been funded and completed.
-This method allows the seller to sell their home and then move out afterward, eliminating this risk.
-In addition, leasebacks offer security to the seller that they do not need to move until the deal is finalized.
+Moving out of a primary residence can be risky before the transaction is funded and completed.
+This method allows the seller to sell their home and move out afterward, eliminating the risk.
+In addition, leasebacks offer security to the seller that they only need to move once the deal is finalized.

 There are multiple ways to structure a leaseback.
-For example, you may ask for a security deposit and charge a certain amount per day to pay your mortgage while the seller maintains occupancy.
+You may ask for a security deposit and daily fees to pay your mortgage while the seller maintains occupancy.
 In a competitive market, you can waive these details to make your offer even more attractive.

-Make sure your real estate agent writes all the terms clearly into the contract or provisional lease agreement.
-Leasebacks can be a nightmare if they’re not handled properly.
+Ensure your real estate agent writes all the terms into the contract or provisional lease agreement.
+Leasebacks can be a nightmare if they're not handled properly.

 3. Include an Appraisal Gap Clause

-Appraisal gaps are among the most common strategies used by home buyers to get their offer accepted in a competitive real estate market.
+Appraisal gaps are among the most common strategies home buyers use to get their offer accepted in a bidding war.
 An appraiser will likely value a home for less than its contract price when homes appreciate faster than appraisers can justify.
 The low appraised value can cause a deal to fall apart entirely.

-When buyers offer an appraisal gap, they state that they have extra funds to fill in the gap between the appraised value and the contract price.
+Buyers must have extra funds to fill the gap between the appraised value and the contract price.
 They also waive their appraisal contingency.
-This perk gives the seller extra assurance that they won’t be in a situation to drop their home price.
+This perk gives the seller extra assurance that they won't be able to drop their home price.

-If you’re a seller and accept an appraisal gap, be sure to ask for proof of funds that the buyers have the extra cash.
-Some buyers will offer the appraisal gap out of desperation to get their contract accepted, but they have no actual plans of going through with it.
+If you're a seller and accept an appraisal gap, ask for proof of funds that the buyers have the extra cash.
+Some buyers will offer the appraisal gap out of desperation, but they have yet to make plans to proceed.

-If you’re a buyer offering an appraisal gap, take some time to understand this method’s ramifications.
-First, you are essentially paying much more than fair market value.
-Second, if you happen to do this right before the real estate market tanks, you may be stuck with an overpriced house.
+If you're a buyer offering an appraisal gap, take some time to understand this method's ramifications.
+First, you are paying much more than fair market value.
+Second, you may be stuck with an overpriced house if you do this right before the real estate market tanks.

 4. Offer More Earnest Money

 Earnest money is offered with a sales contract to help the seller justify taking their house off the market.
-It’s a way of proving that the buyer “earnestly” wants to purchase the property beyond the contract alone.
-Different states have different terms for earnest money deposits, but it’s typically between 1% to 2% of the sales price.
+It proves that the buyer "earnestly" wants to purchase the property beyond the contract alone.
+Different states have different terms for earnest money deposits, but it's typically between 1% to 2% of the sales price.

-Contact contingencies allow the buyer to retrieve their earnest money if the deal falls apart for different reasons.
+Contact contingencies allow buyers to retrieve their earnest money if the deal falls apart for different reasons.
 These reasons may include home inspection issues or financing problems.
 In addition, earnest money disputes are a common issue in real estate.

-If you offer more than the standard amount of earnest money requested, you are showing strong intent.
-You can also make your earnest money “go hard.”
-This term means that you will waive all contingencies to retrieve your earnest money if the deal does not close.
+You show strong intent if you offer more than the requested earnest money amount.
+You can also make your earnest money "go hard."
+This term means you will waive all contingencies to retrieve your earnest money if the deal does not close.
 This tactic shows serious intent to buy, pushing your offer above others that are less serious.

 5. Use a Reputable Local Mortgage Lender

-When listing agents receive offers from buyers, one of the first things they do is verify the mortgage lender and pre-approval letter.
-If the listing agent is a high producer, they will know many of the local lenders.
+One of the first things listing agents do is verify the mortgage lender and pre-approval letter.
+If the listing agent is a high producer, they will know many local lenders.
 Some lenders have bad reputations for sabotaging deals.
-If you happen to be using one of these lenders, the listing agent will likely share that information with their sellers.
+If you use one of these lenders, the listing agent will likely share that information with their sellers.

-If you’re working with an experienced real estate agent, ask their advice on the best lenders to use to get your offer accepted.
-In smaller cities, this point is even more critical when making an offer.
+Ask your Realtor for advice on the best lenders to use to get your offer accepted.
+This point is even more critical in smaller cities when making an offer.
 Real estate professionals tend to notice each other more frequently in smaller towns.
-Your Realtor and mortgage broker’s experience and reputation can have a substantial impact on your contract’s strength.
+Your Realtor and mortgage broker's experience and reputation can substantially impact your contract's strength.

 6. Offer to Pay the Sellers Moving Expenses

-If you’re making an offer on a competitive home that is occupied, consider offering a monetary value to help pay for the seller’s moving expenses.
-This is a unique strategy that is not very common, which makes it more effective.
+Consider offering a monetary value to help pay for the seller's moving expenses.
+This is a unique strategy that is rare, which makes it more effective.

 The higher the contract price rises above the listing price, the more likely the transaction will experience appraisal value issues.
 When you offer money for moving expenses, the seller gains the financial benefits without being added to the home’s sales price.
 This tactic bypasses the appraisal and mortgage process, making it appealing to knowledgeable sellers.